Monday, 20 July 2015

 The ten figure grid reference for the estimated position of the bwlch took us to the top of a small intervening hillock which I thought rather funny, the critical bwlch lay just below in a morass of heather and grass.
 Mark relaxed in the sun as the Trimble gathered its five minutes of data.
 The Trimble result for this hill will be interesting as status change is guaranteed as it will either be a new Pedwar or a dethroned Tump.

-Gathering data from the critical bwlch of Pt.
+Gathering data from the bwlch area of Pt.
 403.8m

 The view of the 400m Sub-Pedwar from its critical bwlch